vic1707/serde-versioning/README.md

 use serde_versioning::Deserialize;
 ```

-And you'll be able to benefit from the `versioning` attribute without affecting while the original `Deserialize` capabilities stays as is.
+And you'll be able to benefit from the `versioning` attribute while the original `Deserialize` capabilities stays as is.

 ## Example